MukhtarAsorori/flutter_simple_example/README.md

-# Not finish yet, but to show you some of my code.
+# Not finish yet, but just to show you some of my code.